 - an early start if you are not local to the area

-Remember before being able to move onto an application unit such as the PA2a boom sprayer.
-You must have completed and passed the PA1 Handling and Application of Pesticides.
+Remember before being able to move onto an application unit such as the PA2a boom sprayers.
+You must have completed the PA1 Handling and Application of Pesticides.

 Many of you are already actively using pesticides in controlling weeds and pests.
 However, you may have discovered that as a professional operator you need a certificate of competence.
 To enable you to carry on doing so.

-Although we train the PA2a boom sprayer course with an ATV boom sprayer.
+Although we train the PA2a boom sprayers course with an ATV boom sprayer.
 This does not restrict you in the future.
-You will be able to use a tractor mounted or trailer sprayer or a self propelled unit.
+You will be able to use a tractor-mounted or trailer sprayer or a self propelled unit.
 Consequently you will probably need a little guidance from another trained operator for specific machines though.

 You may have been asked by:

 - your employer

 - or a new contract opportunity to demonstrate competence through certification

 You could be new to the job or been doing it for over 40 years and things have changed.
 If so and you are faced with having to gain your spraying qualifications have you been:

 - struggling to find the right fit in terms of a training provider?

 - confused by all the names, numbers and acronyms for the land based courses that are available to you?